 Albania Country Report

 War risks in Albania are very low and largely stem from a maritime border dispute with Greece on the Ionian Sea, and a potential interethnic conflict between the Slav majority in FYR Macedonia and its Albanian minority.
 However, Albania's membership in NATO greatly diminishes any risk of violent resolution of abovementioned disputes.
-The maritime border dispute with Greece is most likely to be resolved through international arbitration, while any inter-ethnic conflict in FYR Macedonia is highly unlikely to escalate into war because of increased international presence in the region.
+The maritime border dispute with Greece will most likely be resolved through international arbitration, while any inter-ethnic conflict in FYR Macedonia is highly unlikely to escalate into war because of increased international presence in the region.